parveenj/screenplay/_pages/about.md

 <tr>
 <td class="third"><h4>ACT ONE</h4><img src="images/parveen-act1.png">
-I spent my youth not really knowing what I wanted to do with my life outside telling stories but lavished that creative edge all through my development.
+I spent my youth not really knowing what I wanted to do with my life outside telling stories.
 I didnt have an outlet when I went to college at UC Davis and ended up majoring in the life sciences.
-I balanced this life with art and film classes thinking the creative arts since I was told they only led to starving artists.
+I balanced this life with art and film classes to feed my creative urge.
 </td>

 <td class="third"><h4>ACT TWO</h4><img src="images/parveen-act2.png">
-I knew I wasn't going to do anything in the life sciences by the time I was a junior but being I finish what I start and saw no quick pivot into anything else.
-After I finished my Bachelor of Science, I continued taking classes but after having an epiphany that I could jump into the burgeoning Internet field without a degree.
-I jumped onto many rollercoasters and had a lot of fun along the way.
-My career was built upon web design and front-end development and it took me all the way to management at design agencies.
+After I finished undergrad, I dabbled in some more art and film classes preparing to work in the movie industry but alas the Internet was roaring and called with it's siren song of what the future can bring.
+I jumped headfirst into startup life and had a lot of fun along the way.
+I started with web design and front-end development and took it all the way to management at an award winning design agency.
 </td>

 <td class="third"><h4>ACT THREE</h4><img src="images/parveen-act3.png">
-After my agency role shut down due to the Great Recession, it led to a spark in my design evolution as I geared back towards hands-on work but this time focusing more on product design and user experience.
-The fact that this phase of design involves deep empathy, exposure to many industries, and a very open minded approach has leveraged my past divergent experiences very well.
-I am still very much a generalist who performs both hands-on and leadership activities and I like it that way.
-I'm currently at Slalom leading initiatives across Silicon Valley.
+After my agency role shut down due to the Great Recession, I realized I had strayed too far from hands on design and decided to rekindle my portfolio with user experience work.
+The fact that this work involves deep empathy and an open mind means that it is the perfect place for where I always wanted to be.
+It has leveraged my past divergent experiences very well and allows me to fulfill my dream of telling stories with the marriage of design.
 </td>
 </tr>